 Staff and students at Galston Public School have held a PJ day for the last four years in memory of Daniel Ibrahim.

 “Arranging a PJ Day at our office (in honour of my Mum) was such fun.
 Seeing staff in their PJs and onesies was great"

 “On Stay in Bed Day, I’ll stay in bed because I want to – not because I have to.” – Rebecca Patterson.

 The Por family support Stay in Bed Day each year in memory of their precious daughter, Gabriella.

 What we have achieved so far

-Over the last eight years, the funds raised by Stay in Bed Day Heroes have helped to support people with mito and their families, as well as fund research into desperately needed treatments and a cure.
+Over the last nine years, the funds raised by Stay in Bed Day Heroes have helped to support people with mito and their families, as well as fund research into desperately needed treatments and a cure.

 This year, help provide more support and information to Rebecca (read her story above) and the many others affected by mito.

 Stay in Bed Day brings together people affected by mitochondrial disease (mito).
 It is an opportunity for those with mito, their loved ones and many others to do two amazing things – raise funds and awareness for people suffering from this little known disease.